youngfreezy/Edify/README.md

-to start the app, in the root of the project:
+to start the app, first clone the repo, then in the root of the project:

 yarn dev

 to run tests, in the root of the project: